 The semi-circular building in the right center near Felt Lake

-Artificial intelligence (AI) is a branch of engineering devoted to creating intelligent machines, so some prefer to call it machine intelligence.
-It is an ever-changing field in that as soon as a certain problem is solved it becomes ordinary engineering and is no longer part of AI.
-Here are photos of many of the early participants.
+Artificial intelligence (AI) is a branch of engineering devoted to creating intelligent machines, so I and others prefer to call it machine intelligence.
+It is an ever-changing field in that as soon as a certain problem is solved it becomes ordinary engineering and is no longer part of AI. .

 SAIL History.
-This web site was created early in the new millennium to review accomplishments of the ancient Stanford Artificial Intelligence Laboratory (SAIL), whose government funding was initiated in 1965 by Professors John McCarthy and Edward Feigenbaum.
-Lester Earnest was then recruited to design, set up, name and manage that graduate study facility.
-It was mainly for graduate students and typically ran with a population of just over 100.
-Nearly all participants seemed to have an enjoyable and productive time there, though Earnest had to deal with McCarthy’s financial corruption by boxing him in.
+This web site was created early in the new millennium to review accomplishments of the ancient Stanford Artificial Intelligence Laboratory (SAIL), whose government funding was initiated in 1965 by Professors John McCarthy and Edward Feigenbaum and Lester Earnest was then recruited to design, set up, name and manage that graduate study facility.
+It typically ran with a population of a bit over 100 and nearly all participants seemed to have an enjoyable and productive time there, though Earnest had to deal with McCarthy’s financial corruption by boxing him in.
 It ran there for13 years but was shut down in 1980 after a move to the newly renovated Margaret Jacks Hall in the Outer Quad of the main campus.

 Along the way, Earnest initiated development of what became the first hand-eye-ear robot with the help of recent Professor Raj Reddy and his students.
-It took verbal instructions on how to manipulate children’s blocks on a table and used computer vision and a robot arm to do it – see Hear!
-Here!, a 15-minute color video, 1969.
-Earnest also initiated the first attempt at a self-driving vehicle, the Stanford Cart, but McCarthy decided he wanted to play with it, then terminated the project.
+It took verbal instructions on how to manipulate children’s blocks on a table and used computer vision and a robot arm to do it – see , a 1969 15-minute color video.
+Earnest also initiated the first attempt at a self-driving vehicle, the , but McCarthy decided he wanted to play with it and took it over, then terminated the project.
 However, a new PhD student named Hans Moravec revived the vehicle and got it to navigate slowly through a cluttered room, similar to research being done at nearby SRI International.
 Raj Reddy and Hans Moravec then each migrated to Carnegie Mellon University (CMU) and set up a Robotics Lab there, which again took up the self-driving vehicle problem.

 SAIL became a hotbed of innovation that directly or indirectly produced dozens of commercial spinoffs, some very successful such as Microsoft, Sun Microsystems (now part of Oracle), Cisco Systems (actually more of a ripoff), D.E.
 Shaw and Associates, and Amazon.com.
 SAIL alumni also made substantial contributions to Xerox PARC, Apple Computers and other startups.
 Seventeen winners of ACM Turing Awards (the computer science equivalent of a Nobel Prize) had previous SAIL affiliations.